 Linguistics experts at Glasgow University and Edinburgh’s Queen Margaret University believe that a natural change is happening in the Scottish accent.
 It seems that the distinctive Scottish rolled ‘R’ is slowly disappearing as young people soften the letter so much that it has become almost inaudible.
 The rhotic or tremulant consonants have always been a distinctive part of the Scottish accent but are they going to vanish for good?
 Continue reading

 Phew!
-Are you enjoying the hottest day of the year?
-Here in the UK we have been sweltering in the heat as hot air blasted over from Spain and turned the country into a balmy Mediterranean sauna!
-Temperatures were recorded as reaching 36.7 degrees Celsius at Heathrow and players and spectators were sweltering on centre court at Wimbledon as the mercury tipped the scale at 41 degrees.
-Join us as we dive into a cool pool of hot weather vocabulary!
+Are you enjoying the heat wave?
+Here in the UK we are currently experiencing a sweltering week as the air pressure rises and hot air blasts over from Spain to turn the country into a balmy Mediterranean sauna!
+Temperatures have been reaching as high as 35C in some southern areas, while Scotland and northern England have reached 27C.
+As the mercury tips the scale on the hottest June day for four decades, join us as we dive into a cool pool of hot weather vocabulary!
 Continue reading